WilliamArnberg/Portfolio/content/articles/ecs_article.md

 #### Queries

-Queries is a way to quickly find every entity that match a list of component and/or tags.
+Queries are a way to quickly find every entity that match a list of component and/or tags.

 ```cpp
 QueryIterator q = world.query<Position,Rotation,Scale>();